Simone Biles wins a record 8th US Gymnastics title a full decade after her first

 Who joins Jones and Biles at worlds remains very much up in the air.

-Reigning Olympic champion Sunisa Lee, who has spent most of the year battling a kidney issue her doctors are still trying to get a handle on, could have a chance as a specialist after putting together a solid balance beam routine.
+Reigning Olympic champion Sunisa Lee, who has spent most of the year battling a kidney issue her doctors are still trying to get a handle on, could have a chance as a specialist.

 Jade Carey and Jordan Chiles, teammates of Biles’ at the 2020 Olympics, who have also spent the last two years splitting time between college and elite, weren’t quite as sharp.
 Chiles fell off both the bars and beam.
 Carey finished in the top 10 on just one event — vault — where the Americans figure to be loaded.